|

 that Kroton decided to look at Locri, willing to conquest it

-and sure, thanks to the large military superiority, of doing
+and certain, thanks to the large military superiority, of doing

-so in a very extremely easy way, planning to expand its own
+so in an extremely easy way, planning to expand its own

 But the